 To minimize the risks, it’s important to have board-certified plastic surgeons like Dr. Downey on your team and to have your surgery performed at a fully-accredited hospital where 24/7 care is available from the minute you lie down on the operating table until the moment you check out.

 What happens after your tummy tuck procedure?
-Here’s a helpful timeline from the Downey Plastic Surgery team.
+Here’s a helpful timeline for the Downey Plastic Surgery team.

 24 Hours after Surgery

-You’ll notice the most obvious change: your “stubborn” excess skin is gone.
+- You’ll notice the most noticeable change: your “stubborn” excess skin is gone.

 1-3 Weeks after Surgery